Social media marketing strategy is essential to unlocking the benefits of social media.

-Well, here’s something they don’t tell you: Twitter helps you get on the front page of Google.
+Well, here’s something they don’t tell you: Twitter helps to improve your visibility with people searching Google.
 It’s true.
-Social hits search engine results and it hits them hard.
-It’s a great secret and the best search firms are pivoting their businesses to include search now.
+Social traffic hits search engine results and it hits them hard.
+It’s a great secret and the best search firms use social search traffic to drive results.

 The other angle is that SEO can take time.
 And whoa Momma can it cost a lot of money!
 Social isn’t like that.
-At least not at my firm.
+At least not at Sky Alphabet.

 I see small companies in very competitive businesses (plumbing, handyman services, realtors) getting huge upticks in website traffic and phone calls immediately.
 Did you know the top eight social sites drive 30% of all web traffic?